-(b) According to the information and explanations given to us there are no dues ofIncome-tax Goods and Service tax duty of customs which have not been deposited onaccount of any dispute.
+(b) According to the information and explanations given to us there are no dues ofIncome-tax Goods and Service tax duty of Customs which have not been deposited onaccount of any dispute.
 The following dues of Service tax Value added tax and Sales taxhave not been deposited by the Company on account of disputes:

-|Name of the statute ||Nature of dues* ||Amount (र )* ||Period (Financial year) ||Forum where the dispute is pending |
+|Name of the statute ||Nature of dues* ||Amount (Rs in lakhs)* ||Period (Financial year) ||Forum where the dispute is pending |

-|Finance Act 1994 and Service Tax Rules 1994 ||Service tax ||1526.87 ||2007-08 to 2013-14 ||Honorable High Court of Mumbai |
+|Finance Act 1994 and Service Tax Rules 1994 ||Service Tax ||1527 ||2007-08 to 2013-14 ||Honorable High Court of Mumbai |

-|Finance Act 1994 and Service Tax Rules 1994 ||Service tax ||3637.32 ||2014-15 to 2017-18 ||Commissioner of Service Tax |
+|Finance Act 1994 and Service Tax Rules 1994 ||Service Tax ||3637 ||2014-15 to 2017-18 ||Commissioner of Service tax |

 |Bihar Value Added Tax Act ||Value added tax ||6 ||2007-08 to 2008-09 ||Joint Commissioner of Sales Tax (Appeals) |

-|West Bengal Value added tax ||Value added tax ||42 ||2007-08 ||Sales Tax Appellate Tribunal |
+|West Bengal Value added tax ||Value added tax ||42 ||2007-08 ||Sales Tax Appellate tribunal |

 |Bihar Value Added Tax Act ||Value added tax ||5 ||2010-11 ||Joint Commissioner of Sales Tax (Appeals) |

-|Tamilnadu Sales Tax ||Sales tax ||2.00 ||2014-15 to 2015-16 ||Joint Commissioner of Sales Tax (Appeals) |
+|Tamil Nadu Sales tax ||Sales Tax ||2 ||2014-15 to 2015-16 ||Joint Commissioner of Sales Tax (Appeals) |

-|Gujarat Sales Tax ||Sales tax ||1 ||2013-14 ||Joint Commissioner of Sales Tax (Appeal) |
+|Gujarat Sales tax ||Sales tax ||1 ||2013-14 ||Joint Commissioner of Sales Tax (Appeal) |

-|Andhra Pradesh Sales Tax ||Sales tax ||5 ||2015-16 ||Joint Commissioner of Sales Tax (Appeal) |
+|Andhra Pradesh Sales tax ||Sales tax ||5 ||2015-16 ||Joint Commissioner of Sales Tax (Appeal) |

-|Kerala Sales Tax ||Sales tax ||28 ||2012-13 ||Joint Commissioner of Sales Tax (Appeal) |
+|Kerala Sales tax ||Sales tax ||28 ||2012-13 ||Joint Commissioner of Sales Tax (Appeal) |

 (viii) In our opinion and according to the information and explanations given to usthe Company has not defaulted in the repayment of loans or borrowings to banks.
 TheCompany did not have any outstanding loans or borrowings from financial institutions orgovernment and there are no dues to debenture holders during the year.